Fighting continues between Israel and Palestinian militants | Ghana News Agency

 Israel’s air force had attacked more than 150 targets in the Gaza Strip in recent days, according to military sources, including weapons production facilities as well as a IJ headquarters from which the group reportedly planned rocket launches in Israel.

 In response, Palestinian militants fired more than 500 rockets at Israel, according to the Israeli army.
 About 360 of them crossed the border.
-Sirens were also heard several times in the Tel Aviv area on Wednesday.
+Sirens were again heard in several Israeli cities during the day on Thursday.

 The security situation in Israel and the Palestinian territories has long been extremely tense.
 Clashes between the Israeli military and Palestinians have occurred repeatedly in the West Bank.
 The army has been conducting regular raids there since a series of recent attacks.